-The user should never depend on any mechanical device to justify careless handling or permitting the pistol to point in an unsafe direction.
+Never depend on any mechanical device to justify careless handling or permitting the pistol to point in an unsafe direction.
 The shooter should always be alert to the possibility of accidental discharge.
-The only absolutely safe pistol is one in which the slide is open, the chamber is empty, and there is no magazine in the firearm.
+Any firearm may fire if dropped or struck.
+The only absolutely safe pistol is one in which the slide is open, the chamber is empty, and there is no magazine.
+If you choose to carry any pistol with a cartridge in the chamber, it should be secured in a properly fitting holster that completely covers the trigger guard.
+Safelv holstering and drawing requires particular attention to firearms safety: Keep your fingers out of the trigger guard until the sights are on target; always keep the muzzle pointed in a safe direction and never place any part of your body in front of the muzzle.
+This should be practiced with an unloaded firearm until you develop the skills and confidence to do it consistently and reliably.